essteer/xiwen/README.md

 ## HSK

-HSK (Hanyu Shuiping Kaoshi 汉语水平考试) is a series of examinations designed to test Chinese language proficiency in simplified Chinese.
+HSK — Hanyu Shuiping Kaoshi 汉语水平考试 — is a series of examinations designed to test Chinese language proficiency in simplified Chinese.

 In its latest form the HSK consists of nine levels, and covers 3,000 simplified hanzi and 11,092 vocabulary items.
-The advanced levels (seven to nine) share 1,200 hanzi that are tested together.
+The advanced levels — seven to nine — share 1,200 hanzi that are tested together.

 To approximate a traditional hanzi version of the HSK, Xiwen maps the HSK hanzi to traditional Chinese equivalents.
 In most cases this is a one-to-one conversion, but in several cases there are two or more traditional hanzi that reflect distinct meanings of the single simplified character.